EFT strings and dualities in 4d $\mathcal{N}=1$: Heterotic compactifications

 \begin{itemize} \item For $s^0\gg \mathcal{V}_X$ with $s^0\to \infty$, we reach a weak coupling regime which can be described in terms of \textbf{heterotic $E_8\times E_8$ string theory on CY$_3$}, the species scale being $\Lambda_{\rm QG}= m_{\rm str}$.
 Depending on the relative growth of the three saxions we reach asymptotically the following theories: \begin{itemize}

 \item If $\mathcal{V}_X$ remains constant we go to an \textbf{emergent $E_8\times E_8$ heterotic string limit}, with leading tower given by $m_{\rm osc}$. \item If the three K\"ahler saxions $s^1,s^2,s^3$ also grow, we decompactify to \textbf{10d heterotic string theory}.
 The leading tower will depend on which saxion grows faster, being the KK tower associated to that direction.
 We can also have partial decompactifications to \textbf{6d $E_8\times E_8$ heterotic string theory on $\mathbb{T}^4$ or }K3 (if only one saxion grows while the other two remain fixed) and \textbf{8d $E_8\times E_8$ heterotic string theory on $\mathbb{T}^2$} (if only two saxions grow while the other one remains fixed). \end{itemize} \item For $s^a\gg s^0\sqrt{s^bs^c}$, the volume of the divisor $[\omega_a]$ will shrink relatively to the overall volume.
 Then, we will get a string becoming tensionless in Planck units coming from a NS5-brane wrapping such divisor.
-This string will have a dual description in terms of a Type IIA string if such divisor is topologically a $\mathbb{T}^4$, as we expect from the form of the volume\footnote{Here we are assuming that the CY volume does not get perturbative subleading corrections in $s^1$, $s^2$, $s^3$.
-In that case, an elliptically fibered K3 fibration would be allowed, with the locus of the singular fibers controlled by the subleading corrections, in which case it would also be possible to reach a dual heterotic frame.} $\mathcal{V}_{[\omega_a]}\sim s^bs^c$ and will set the species scale.
-Therefore, we expect this whole region to be described by \textbf{Type IIA string theory on a six-dimensional compact space}, where now the universal saxion is given by $s^a$.
-However, further investigation is required to properly describe this internal space (see e.g. \cite{Lee:2019wij} for dual descriptions of M-theory limits with vanishing $T^4$ fibers with 8 supercharges).
-Again, depending on the relative scaling of the saxions, we will reach different theories asymptotically: \begin{itemize} \item If $s^0$, $s^b$, $s^c$ are fixed and since $s^a\to\infty$, we go towards an \textbf{emergent type IIA string limit}, with both the leading tower and the species scale given by $\mathcal{T}_{e^a}^{1/2}$. \item We can get a rudimentary understating of the new space $X'$ by studying the KK towers that become light at the same rate as the string.
-First, $m_{{\rm KK},[\omega_b]\cap[\omega_c]}\sim M_{\rm Pl,4}(s^0)^{-1/2}(s^a)^{-1/2}$ can be understood in this new duality frame as associated to a curve $\mathcal{C}\subset X'$ with volume $s^0$ in the new string units, while $m_{\rm KK,M-th}\sim M_{\rm Pl,4}(s^a)^{-1/2}(s^b s^c)^{-1/2}$ comes from an interval $\mathbb{S}^1/\mathbb{Z}_2$ with length $\sqrt{s^b s^c}$.
+This string will have a dual description in terms of a Type IIA string if such divisor is topologically a $\mathbb{T}^4$, as we expect from the asymptotic form of the volume\footnote{This works as long as the perturbative corrections remain subleading along any direction of this region of the moduli space.
+Otherwise, we could also have a K3 fibration rather than a $\mathbb{T}^4$, reaching a dual heterotic frame.} $\mathcal{V}_{[\omega_a]}\sim s^bs^c$ and will set the species scale.
+Therefore, we expect this whole region to be described by \textbf{Type IIA string theory on a six-dimensional compact space} $\mathcal{X}_6'$, where now the universal saxion is given by $s^a$.
+However, further investigation is required to properly describe this internal space (see e.g. \cite{Lee:2019wij} for dual descriptions of M-theory limits with vanishing $\mathbb{T}^4$ fibers with 8 supercharges).
+Again, depending on the relative scaling of the saxions, we will reach different theories asymptotically: \begin{itemize} \item If $s^0$, $s^b$, $s^c$ are fixed and since $s^a\to\infty$, we go towards an \textbf{emergent type IIA string limit}, with both the leading tower and the species scale given by $\mathcal{T}_{e^a}^{1/2}$. \item We can get a rudimentary understating of the new space $\mathcal{X}_6'$ by studying the KK towers that become light at the same rate as the string.
+First, $m_{{\rm KK},[\omega_b]\cap[\omega_c]}\sim M_{\rm Pl,4}(s^0)^{-1/2}(s^a)^{-1/2}$ can be understood in this new duality frame as associated to a curve $\mathcal{C}\subset \mathcal{X}_6'$ with volume $s^0$ in the new string units, while $m_{\rm KK,M-th}\sim M_{\rm Pl,4}(s^a)^{-1/2}(s^b s^c)^{-1/2}$ comes from an interval $\mathbb{S}^1/\mathbb{Z}_2$ with length $\sqrt{s^b s^c}$.
 This means that in the interfaces with other duality frames, we are able to recover decompactification limits to \textbf{weakly coupled 6d heterotic $E_8\times E_8$} (for $s^0\sim s^a\to\infty$ and fixed $s^b$ and $s^c$) and \textbf{5d M-theory on $X$} (by $s^a\sim s^b\sim s^c\to\infty$ and fixed $s^0$). \end{itemize}